ReuvenLiran/react-musicplayer/README.md

 npm run server - for server

-on ARM, you need to run npm rebuild node-sass
+on ARM, you should run npm rebuild node-sass

 open http://localhost:8080/ on your browser